 The asset valuation method is in accordance with Professional Standard 404 published by the Institute of Actuaries of Australia.
-We have relied on the asset information provided by the Plan administrator as at 30 September 2021 as audited financial statements at the date are not available.
+We have relied on the asset information provided by the Plan administrator as at 30 June 2023 as the audited financial statements specific to the Plan at that date are not available.